golang/example/gotypes/README.md

 	}

-And here are the eleven concrete types that satisfy it:
+And here are the 14 concrete types that satisfy it:

 	Type = *Basic